Nas: Doja Cat

-In 2020, after Doja Cat faced accusations of participating in racist conversations on the internet, Nas referenced her in his song "Ultra Black", calling her "the opposite of ultra black".
+In 2020, after Doja Cat faced accusations of participating in racist conversations on the internet, Nas referenced her in his song "Ultra Black"; in the song, Nas describes himself as "unapologetically black, the opposite of Doja Cat".
 The response to the lyric was mixed, with some defending his right to criticize her, and others resurfacing allegations that he verbally abused his ex-wife, Kelis.
 Doja Cat shrugged off the namedrop, jokingly referencing the lyric in a TikTok video.
 In an interview with Fat Joe, Doja Cat said that she has no interest in "beefing" with Nas saying "I fucking love Nas, thank fucking god he noticed me.
 I love Nas.
 So I don't give a shit.
 He can say whatever he wants.
 I really don't care".
 Nas later claimed that the line was not meant to be perceived as a "diss", and that he was "just trying to find another word that worked with the scheme of the song."

 Business ventures

-On April 10, 2013, Nas invested an undisclosed six-figure sum into Mass Appeal Magazine, where he went on to serve as the publication's associate publisher, joined by creative firm Decon and White Owl Capital Partners.
-In June 2013, he opened his own sneaker store.
+On April 10, 2013, Nas invested an undisclosed six-figure sum into Mass Appeal magazine, where he went on to serve as the publication's associate publisher, joined by creative firm Decon and White Owl Capital Partners.
+In May 2013, it was announced that Nas would open a sneaker store in Las Vegas called 12 am RUN (pronounced Midnight Run) as part of The LINQ retail development, with it opening the following month.
+Nas has a partnership with Hennessy and worked on their "Wild Rabbit" campaign.

 In September 2013, he invested in a technology startup company, a job search appmaker called Proven.
 In 2014, Nas invested as part of a $2.8M round in viral video startup ViralGains another addition to Queens-bridge venture partners portfolio.

-Nas has a partnership with Hennessy and has been working with their "Wild Rabbit" campaign.

 In May 2014, Nas partnered with job placement startup Koru to fund a scholarship for 10 college graduates to go through Koru's training program.
 Nas will also be joining the startup as a guest coach.
 Nas is a co-owner of a Cloud-based service LANDR, an automated, drag-and-drop digital audio postproduction tool which automates "mastering", the final stage in audio production.
 In June 2015, Nas joined forces with New York City soul food restaurant Sweet Chick.
 He plans to expand the restaurant brand nationally.
 The Los Angeles location opened in April 2017.
 He owns his own clothing line called HSTRY.

-In June 2018, Nas was paid $40 million after Amazon acquired the doorbell company Ring Inc. as well as PillPack - the latter of which he invested in via his investment firm, Queensbridge Venture Partners.
+In June 2018, Nas was paid $40 million after Amazon acquired the doorbell company Ring Inc. as well as PillPack – the latter of which he invested in via his investment firm, Queensbridge Venture Partners.

 He has continued to invest heavily in technology startups including Dropbox, Lyft, and Robinhood.

+Nas recently won a bid with Resorts World over a competing project by alleged rival Jay-Z, to build a casino project in Queens, New York.